RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Introduction

-To address the problems as aforementioned, this study explores high-accuracy rotation and scale equivariant convolutions for retinal vessel segmentation.
+Out of consideration for the aforementioned issues, this study explores a rotation-and-scale equivariant high-accuracy convolution specifically for retinal vessel segmentation.
 The main contribution of this work can be summarized as follows:

-1) We proposed a rotation and scale equivariant convolution framework for retinal vessel segmentation, named Fourier parameterized rotation and scale equivariant convolution (FRS-Conv).
-The key idea is to exploit the carefully designed FSE-FP for adopting rotation and scale transformation on convolution filters simultaneously.
-The proposed equivariant convolution achieves pixel-level accuracy to characterize local symmetries of blood vessels.
-As shown in Fig. \ref{IntroFig}(d) and (e), the rotation and scale equivariant convolution filters tend to characterize the retinal vessels in different orientations and scales with similar structured patterns, while the output of traditional convolutions presents chaotic and unstructured local patterns.
+1) We propose a rotation-and-scale equivariant Fourier parameterized convolution (RSF-Conv) specifically for retinal vessel segmentation.
+The proposed RSF-Conv successfully characterizes the rotation-and-scale symmetry existing in retinal vessels.
+As shown in Figs.~\ref{IntroFig}(g) and (h), by passing a retinal vessel image into random initialized traditional convolution filters and RSF-Convs, the output of traditional convolution filters are chaotic and unstructured, while RSF-Convs tend to characterize the similar retinal vessels of different orientations and scales with similar structured local patterns.
+It demonstrates that RSF-Conv is equipped with the rotation-and-scale equivariance.

-2) We further construct high-accuracy rotation and scale equivariant CNNs for vessel segmentation, based on the proposed FRS-Convs.
-Specifically, by adopting FRS-Convs instead of the traditional convolution filters in U-Net\cite{ronneberger2015u} and Iter-Net\cite{li2020iternet}, without changing any architectures of backbone networks, we obtain the FRS-Conv-based neural networks (FRS-Nets), named FRS U-Net and FRS Iter-Net respectively.
-By rational weight sharing between channels, our FRS-Nets have successfully achieved fewer parameters, faster convergence, and stronger generalization.
+2) RSF-Conv serves as a general module, capable of being seamlessly integrated into existing networks in a plug-and-play manner, while significantly reducing the number of parameters.
+Specifically, without changing the network architectures, we replace the traditional convolution filters in typical methods, i.e., U-Net~\cite{ronneberger2015u} and Iter-Net~\cite{li2020iternet}, with the proposed RSF-Convs.
+Both RSF-Conv+U-Net and RSF-Conv+Iter-Net have merely 13.9\% parameters of the corresponding backbones.

-3) We have faithfully reproduced multiple state-of-the-art methods and conducted comprehensive experiments under identical conditions.
-The experiment results indicate FRS-Nets evidently outperform all contrast methods with merely 13.9\% parameters of corresponding baselines.
-It illustrates the potential of our method, as a basic tool for deep network design, in future clinical applications.
+3) We faithfully reproduce multiple state-of-the-art methods and conduct comprehensive experiments under identical conditions.
+RSF-Conv+U-Net and RSF-Conv+Iter-Net not only have slight advantages under in-domain evaluation, but more importantly, outperform all comparison methods by a significant margin under out-of-domain evaluation.
+It demonstrates greater practical clinical significance for the prevalent cross-device and cross-hospital challenges in clinical practice.
+To comprehensively demonstrate the effectiveness of RSF-Conv, we also apply RSF-Conv+U-Net and RSF-Conv+Iter-Net to retinal artery/vein classification and achieve promising performance as well.
+These illustrate the high pixel-level accuracy, remarkable generalization, and clinical application potential of RSF-Conv.